gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

     sit around a formal table to talk about what they saw.
   </p>
   <p>
-    [Trainees] stayed in...class until the students left at 3:00 pm, and they didn't leave the school until they'd finished discussing the day's events, usually around eight o'clock.
+    [Trainees] stayed in…class until the students left at 3:00 pm, and they didn't leave the school until they'd finished discussing the day's events, usually around eight o'clock.
     They talked about what [the master teacher] had done,